Faculty-of-Agriculture-CSI-Microscopy/Stellaris-STED-Confocal/README.md

 5. **Image Acquisition Settings**:
    - Avoid taking too many or too few pixels to ensure manageable image sizes and useful resolution for analysis.
-   - Your object of interest (e.g. nuclei) shoud be defined with 5-10 pixes, you can adjust the pixel size accordingly (increasing pixel density, or by switcing to a higher mag. objective).
+   - Your object of interest (e.g., nuclei) should be defined with 5-10 pixels in each axis; you can adjust the pixel size accordingly in the scan mode widget (by increasing pixel density or by switching to a higher mag. objective).
    - Use the "Projects" tab to properly name your files, including dates, magnification, and fluorophores used.
-   - Save images to the image analysis server: `Z:/projects/your_lab_folder`.
+   - Save images to the image analysis server: `Z:/projects/your_lab_folder`

 ## Shutting Down the System